Up to 50% off sofas & mattresses — limited‑time deals.

 What measurements matter most for delivery?

-Door width, hallway width, stair height/turning clearance, and elevator depth; measure the tightest spot, not the easiest one.
+Door width, hallway width, stair height and turning clearance, and elevator depth.
+Measure the tightest spot, not the easiest one.

 Leather or fabric for everyday use?

-Leather wipes clean and shows wear as patina; fabric offers more texture options and can be easier to re-cover or replace.
+Leather wipes clean and develops patina over time.
+Fabric gives you more texture choices and can be easier to re-cover or replace.

 Previous post